CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - There is no DSN prefix `psql:` on line 9.

-- On line 9, the DSN parameters are separated by semicolons `;`.
+- On line 9, the DSN parameters are separated by a semicolon `;`.

 - The database server's hostname `newhost` on line 1 is incorrect.